sedc-codecademy/skwd10-net-09-aspnetwebapi/G4/Class09/README.md

 ## Part 1
 We need to create an API that keeps and manages our favorite movies.
 It should have the option to:
-* keep data in a fixed static class

 * get movie by id (two methods: route param and query string)
 * get all movies